 Laura Bush devoted her attention to charity work and homemaking after marrying George W. Bush in 1977.
 Laura enhanced her reputation after George was elected governor of Texas in 1994, trying to improve literacy.
 She spoke out in support of the Afghan people on the radio and appeared before the Senate Committee on Education as the first lady.

 In this article, know more about the children of George W. Bush.
+Also, we will teach you where to find a reputable platform that offers casino bonus bez depozytu.

 Jenna Bush Hager